rosettatype/legible-typography/_chapters/4-what-is-measured-and-how.md

 and accuracy.
 If continuous text is read, a test of comprehension is important to check that a certain level of understanding is obtained.

-Question: Do you think recall or understanding is more important than speed of reading?
+> Question: Do you think recall or understanding is more important than speed of reading?
 Are there any circumstances when speed might be more important?
+{: .question }

 Measuring legibility by the speed of reading continuous text can be similar to the more usual reading situation.
 Both silent reading and